-John V. H. Dippel is the executive director of Teachers for Vietnam.
+John V. H. Dippel is the Founder of Teachers for Vietnam.
 An independent historian, he is a graduate of Princeton and holds advanced degrees from Trinity College, Dublin, and Columbia.
 He has taught English literature and language classes in both the U.S. and abroad and has worked in the field of marketing communications for over 25 years.

 John’s most recent book “Eighteen Hundred and Froze to Death: The Impact of America’s First Climate Crisis“ is available from Amazon.com – http://www.amazon.com/Eighteen-Hundred-Froze-Death-Americas/dp/1628941170

 Jan Barry served in the U.S. Army in Vietnam during the early 1960s.
 An author, poet and retired newspaper reporter, he teaches environmental writing at Ramapo College of New Jersey, where he earned a bachelor’s degree, and has also taught journalism at Rutgers University and New York University.